dmitrypol/dmitrypol.github.io/_drafts/queues.md

 Hosting - easy to setup and cheap (pay for what you use) but obviously only available on AWS.
 Other limits to be aware of http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/limits-messages.html

-One interesting possibility is to use two queue backends w/in the same application.
-Perhaps we really like Sidekiq and it works for most of our needs.
-But some of our jobs need to run millions of times a day and we do not want to pay for a large Redis instance.
-We simply install and configure both sidekiq and shoryuken.

-{% highlight ruby %}
-config.active_job.queue_adapter = :sidekiq
-#
-class MyJob < ApplicationJob
-  self.queue_adapter = :shoryuken
-end
-{% endhighlight %}
+SQS is a great choice when we need to run LOTS of jobs or when we do not care about more advanced options such as scheduling.

 ### RabbitMQ

-[RabbitMQ](http://www.rabbitmq.com/) offers other interesting features.  [bunny](https://github.com/ruby-amqp/bunny) allows to create producers and consumers directly but [sneakers](https://github.com/jondot/sneakers) is a higher level integration (gem author acknowledges sidekiq as inspiration).
+[RabbitMQ](http://www.rabbitmq.com/) offers other interesting features.  [bunny](https://github.com/ruby-amqp/bunny) allows to create producers and consumers directly but [sneakers](https://github.com/jondot/sneakers) is a higher level integration (gem author also acknowledges sidekiq).

 {% highlight ruby %}